Judge reduces Menendez brothers' murder sentences, putting them a step closer to freedom

 ly support resentencing

 The previous LA County District Attorney George Gascón had opened the door to possible freedom for the brothers last fall by asking a judge to reduce their sentences.
-His office said the case would’ve been handled differently today due to modern understandings of sexual abuse and trauma, and the brothers’ rehabilitation over three decades in prison.
+His office said the case would’ve been handled differently today due to modern understandings of sexual abuse and trauma.

-A resentencing petition laid out by Gascón focuses on the brothers’ accomplishments and rehabilitation.
-Since their conviction, the brothers have gotten an education, participated in self-help classes and started various support groups for their fellow inmates.
+A resentencing petition laid out by Gascón focused on the brothers’ accomplishments and rehabilitation.
+Since their conviction, the brothers have gotten an education, participated in self-help classes and started various support groups for fellow people in prison.

-A former judge who said he considered himself tough on crime, Jonathan Colby, told the court that he was impressed with the programs the brothers started during their time in prison to provide aid and care for older and disabled inmates.
-He got to know them over a series of prison visits.
+A former judge who said he considered himself tough on crime, Jonathan Colby, told the court that he was impressed with the programs the brothers started during their time in prison to care for older and disabled people in prison.
+He got to know them over a series of visits.

 “There’s not many prisoners I meet like Erik and Lyle that have such concern for the elderly,” he said.

-Former inmate Anerae Brown cried as he testified about how the brothers helped him heal and get on the path to rehabilitation, leading to his release from prison.
+Anerae Brown, who had been formerly incarcerated, cried as he testified about how the brothers helped him heal and get on the path to rehabilitation, leading to his release from prison.

 “I have children now,” he said.
 “Without Lyle and Erik I might still be sitting in there doing stupid things.”

-Note: This story has been updated to correct the ruling was issued Tuesday, not Friday, fixes the spelling of Baralt’s first name and corrects that the defense attorney, not the judge, wanted the charges reduced to manslaughter.